TracyGJG/json-verify/README.md

 * report: a string containing the initial section of the JSON data that conforms with the specifciation, up to the point a fault was detected.
 If no fault is detected this property will contain a formatted version of the input dataset, ready for validation/use.
 * remainder: a string containing the section of the JSON data from the point of failure to the end of the JSON data.
 If the dataset is verified as conformant, this property will be empty.

+The process of token validation (described below) also detects objects containing properties with the same name that would cause an error when (JSON.)parse(d) in the form of data loss.

+e.g. The following JSON string will lose data when parsed

+`{"test": true, "test": 42}`

+yielding the following object

+`{ test: 42 }`

+but, importantly, will not report the error.

 The 'verify' function could be regarded as a candidate function of the JSON namespace.

 ### Is it production ready